eclipse-ditto/ditto/deployment/kubernetes/k3s/README.md

 ```bash
 kubectl get nodes
 ```

 The command should print something like this:
 ```bash
 kubectl get nodes
 NAME              STATUS   ROLES                  AGE     VERSION
 <your-hostname>   Ready    control-plane,master   5h21m   v1.20.2+k3s1
 ```

+The container logs can be found here: `/var/log/containers/...`

 ## Configure nginx
 The nginx's configuration is located in the `nginx.conf` file and contains a "Basic authentication"